Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Explore scenes in flyover AR/README.md

 ## How to use the sample

 When you open the sample, you'll be viewing the scene from above.
 You can walk around, using your device as a window into the scene.
 Try moving vertically to get closer to the ground.
-Touch gestures which

 ## How it works